schmitt-steven/Paper-Generator/README.md

 # Paper Generator

-Automatic academic paper generator using local language and embedding models.
+Automatic academic paper generator using local language and embedding models via LM Studio.

+The first generated papers can be found in the `examples` folder.

+Work in progresss, everything subject to change...

 ## Requirements